INFORMSJoC/2024.1064/README.md

 }
 ```
 ## Description

-This repository contains the source code, benchmark instances, and computational experiments accompanying the paper *Optimization techniques for modeling with piecewise-linear functions* by Péter Dobrovoczki and Tamás Kis.

 The paper develops optimization techniques for constructing piecewise-linear approximations of multivariate functions and representing the resulting approximations using compact mixed-integer linear programming (MILP) formulations.
 The repository provides implementations of the proposed algorithms, including the heuristic construction of triangulations and the optimization techniques used to obtain efficient MILP representations.